Hailed as "a force to be reckoned with" whose performances are "passionate and transporting", violinist Dominika Dancewicz is a native of Poland.

 In Houston Ms.Dancewicz has performed with River Oaks Chamber Orchestra, Houston Ballet, Foundation for Modern Music, Opera in the Heights, Opera Vista, Masquerade Theater, Theater Under the Stars, Aperio Americas and Musiqa.

-She was appointed the Interim Concertmaster for the Opera in the Heights in the 2016-17 season and she continues performing with that company throughout 2018-19 season as Acting Concertmaster.
+She was recently appointed the Concertmaster for the Opera in the Heights orchestra.
 She is also a member of Houston Latin Philharmonic and the Classical Music Institute of San Antonio (CMI).

 She has been invited to perform with the New World Symphony, Shreveport Symphony and repeatedly with the Victoria Bach Festival.

 Dominika Dancewicz is a highly accomplished and sought-after violin teacher.
 She is currently the Professor of Violin at the University of St.Thomas Music Department in Houston.
-Her students have repeatedly won placements in the Region and All State Orchestras, as well as Houston Youth Symphony.
+Her students have repeatedly won placements in the Region and All State Orchestras, as well as in Houston Youth Symphony.
 She successfully prepares her advanced students for college auditions.
-She is particularly proud of providing quality violin lessons to Houston's under-served communities through Houston Youth Symphony Melody Program.
+She is particularly proud of providing quality violin lessons to Houston's under-served communities through Houston Youth Symphony Melody Program between 2009-2019.